 Monday - biologics entered the fray

 Monday saw some of the most talked about abstracts presented, with biologics making their entrance on the stage.
 One scientist was quoted as saying: ‘CAR-Ts are so hot they might melt the snow’, and in particular a quote on Twitter from Keith Stewart stood out: ‘If you are a myeloma cell winter is coming: the night is dark and full of CAR T-cells.’
 Clearly, the data presented was highly promising, with Jesus Berdeja and James N. Kochenderfer’s updated data from the bb2121 trial (anti-BCMA CAR T-cell) making waves.
 In addition, Adam D. Cohan’s data was also highly promising – read both studies here, along with a summary of two other abstracts from Sunday’s Session 653.
 Myeloma: Therapy, excluding Transplantation: Immunotherapy in Myeloma and Amyloid, describing biologics targeting BCMA.
 An interesting approach taken in a Chinese study used dual targeting with infusion of both BCMA and CD19 CAR T-cells – read here, with preliminary data indicating that this was both safe and effective.
-BCMA was also the chosen target for GSK’s antibody-drug conjugate, which recently received both PRIME and breakthrough therapy designation – read here; this paves the way for such technology to be used with other drug conjugate combos, which will be an exciting area to see develop.
+BCMA was also the chosen target for GlaxoSmithKline's antibody-drug conjugate, which recently received both Priority Medicine's (PRIME) and breakthrough therapy designation – read here; this paves the way for such technology to be used with other drug conjugate combos, which will be an exciting area to see develop.

 Triplet regimens were a focus on Monday, with updated data presented from the ASPIRE clinical trial to assess carfilzomib with lenalidomide and dexamethasone in RRMM patients – read here, and listen here to a summary from Dr. David Siegal.
 This was followed by a presentation with data on the impact of bortezomib-based induction therapy on high-risk transplant-ineligible patients enrolled in the Ginema-MM-03-05 and EMN01 trials – read here.
 Daratumumab (dara) was also a key character on Monday’s stage, with the updated data from the POLLUX study to examine efficacy in RRMM patients in combination with lenalidomide and dexamethasone, presented by Meletios Dimopoulos – read here and listen here.
-Indeed, January has already seen the approval of dara for the treatment of RRMM patients in England and Wales on the NHS as a fourth line regimen.
+Indeed, January has already seen the approval of daratumumab for the treatment of RRMM patients in England and Wales on as a fourth line regimen.

 Clinical abstracts covering RRMM continued into Monday afternoon, with Session 653.
 Myeloma: Therapy, excluding Transplantation Studies in Relapsed and Refractory Multiple Myeloma excluding transplantation.
 Data was presented from several abstracts that examined second-line therapeutic options.
 The first talk covered the phase II MUK five study, to assess carfilzomib, cyclophosphamide, and dexamethasone in first relapse – read here.
-This was followed by a second study comparing the efficacy of bortezomib, cyclophosphamide, and dexamethasone, with lenalidomide, cyclophosphamide and dexamethasone – read here, followed by data from another phase II study to examine pomalidomide after lenalidomide first-line therapy – read here.
+This was followed by a second study comparing the efficacy of bortezomib, cyclophosphamide, and dexamethasone, with lenalidomide, cyclophosphamide, and dexamethasone – read here, followed by data from another phase II study to examine pomalidomide after lenalidomide first-line therapy – read here.
 A talk about genomic predictors for PFS in patients enrolled in the ENDEAVOR trial was presented by Dr. Robert Pelham, who revealed a set of genes that can be used to identify and stratify RRMM patients who may achieve enhanced benefit from carfilzomib/dexamethasone therapy – read here.
-Finally, preliminary data was presented from a phase II study conducted by Robert Orlowski’s group to assess the efficacy of lenalidomide-elotuzumab maintenance therapy post autologous stem cell transplant (ASCT) – read here.
+Finally, preliminary data was presented from a phase II study conducted by Robert Orlowski’s group to assess the efficacy of lenalidomide and elotuzumab maintenance therapy post autologous stem cell transplant (ASCT) – read here.

 Other Key Messages